 Music producer convicted of investment fraud in NY

-NEW YORK (AP) — A music producer who once worked with stars including Kenny G and Whitney Houston was convicted Friday of ripping off investors in gold and diamonds with a multimillion-dollar Ponzi scheme.
+NEW YORK (AP) — A music producer who worked with stars including Tom Cruise and Whitney Houston has been convicted of ripping off investors in gold and diamonds.

 Charles Huggins was convicted Friday of wire fraud and conspiracy to commit wire fraud.
 Federal Judge Sidney Stein ordered Huggins held at least until his sentencing.
 It’s set for January.